firoyj/firoyj.github.io/about.md

 Simultanously, I freelanced as a translator and editor converting legal texts, regulatory directives and financial documents from Portuguese and Spanish into English.

-Recognizing that software and automation is eating the world, I shifted my focuss to the software space.
+Recognizing that software is transforming industries, I shifted my focuss to the software space.
 I want to be a part of it.
-Now, every day I relish working with cutting-edge technology, embracing the challenge of breaking down complex concepts into clear, accessible language.
+Now, every day I relish the challenge of translating cutting-edge technology into clear, accessible language.

 Currently residing in Portugal, I spend my spare time hiking, exploring museums and relaxing in street cafes.
-Additionally, I spend a lot of my free time experimenting with HTML and researching blockchain projects.
+Additionally, I devote a lot of my free time to experimenting with HTML and researching blockchain projects.

 ### Expertise